 - 8 oz. dark chocolate chips

 - 1 pre-baked or graham cracker crust

 - Melt the heavy cream, butter, and chocolate chips over a double boiler, occasionally stirring until smooth.
 Set aside.

 - In a dry saucepan over medium heat, toast pecans until nutty aromas are drawn out.
 (Alternatively, you can microwave the pecans to toast them as well.)

 - Pour the chocolate into a store-bought graham cracker crust, then sprinkle pecans on top.

-- Chill in fridge for at least hour to allow the ganache to set.
+- Chill in the fridge for at least an hour to allow the ganache to set.

 - Serve at room temperature.

 Honestly, the possibilities are endless when it comes to oven-free pie fillings.
 You can really toss any of your favorite fruits into a store-bought crust, or even make an oven-free crust from scratch!
-Both this recipe for pear tart with vanilla cream from Just Eat Love and this raw caramel apple pie from Oh Lady Cakes boast unique non-cook crusts made primarily of nuts and figs. Yum!
+Both Just Eat Love's recipe for pear tart with vanilla cream and Oh Lady Cakes' raw caramel apple pie boast unique non-cook crusts made primarily of nuts and figs. Yum!